Bio

 It’s hard for me to remember a time when I didn’t want to be a novelist.
 I was lucky.
 I grew up in a family of readers and storytellers.
 I began to write stories in elementary school and took every English and writing course I could in high school.
 I studied English literature at university, took a year off to write a book and found I couldn’t write more than a chapter.

-Then I took a long detour.
-I went to law school in Toronto and graduate school in England, worked as a magazine editor in Paris for an English-speaking magazine named “Passion,” then came back to Toronto and for six years published and edited my own city magazine, “T.O.
-The Magazine of Toronto.”
+I took a long detour.
+Went to law school in Toronto and graduate school in England, worked as a magazine editor in Paris for an English-speaking magazine named “PASSION,” then came back to Toronto and for six years published and edited my own city magazine, “T.O.
+THE MAGAZINE OF TORONTO.”
 I also worked as a film executive and as a producer at CBC Radio.

-After all this, I opened my criminal law practice — crime was the only part of law that ever interested me.
-The first day I started working as a lawyer, I also started writing my first novel.
-That took 10 years.
-It’s still in a drawer.
+After all this, I opened my criminal law practice — crime was the only part of law that interested me.
+The first day I started as a lawyer, I started writing my first novel.
+That took 10 years, and it never got published.
+(Until now – see below).

-I worked on “Old City Hall” next.
+I worked on “OLD CITY HALL” next.
 It took a decade, and in 2009 I had my first breakthrough.
-The book was published in nine languages and became a Canadian bestseller.
-Since then I’ve written five more novels.
-My newest, “Downfall,” will be released in February 2021.
+The book was published in nine languages and became an instant bestseller.
+Since then, I’ve written seven more novels.
+My newest, “ONE MINUTE MORE,” is that first book that I wrote all those years ago, that I’ve rewritten as a prequel to the series.

 I also work as a screenwriter.
-I’ve co-written two Murdoch Mysteries and a TV series proposal that we have sold.
-I’m now working on a number of TV and film projects and, of course, my next novel.
+I’ve co-written two Murdoch Mysteries and we have now optioned the books for a potential film or TV series.

 I’ve always loved teaching.
-For many years now I’ve taught at the Humber Writer’s Correspondence Course, (which I took myself years ago).
-As well I have a number of private students who I mentor.
+For many years I taught at the Humber Writer’s Correspondence Course, (which I took myself years ago) and now I work exclusively with private students whom I mentor.
+(Proud to say three have been published.)

-I have always worked full time as a criminal lawyer.
+I am also a criminal lawyer.
 My law firm, Rotenberg, Shidlowski, Jesin, handles every kind of criminal case, from shoplifting to murder.
 We also represent many victims of crime.
-I’m blessed with wonderful partners and take great pride in all of our work.
+I’m blessed with wonderful partners and take great pride in the work we do.

-I’m so often asked: Why pursue both careers?
+Often people ask me: Why pursue both careers?
 The answer is easy — being a writer makes me a better lawyer and being a lawyer makes me a better writer.
-Both are about the endlessly fascinating journey that we go through in our lives.
-That’s the story that I always strive to tell.
+Both are about the endlessly fascinating journey that people go through in their lives.
+People.
+That’s the story that I strive to tell.

 Robert Rotenberg